 Osteopathy (also called osteopathic medicine) relies on manual contact for both diagnosis and treatment.
 It respects the relationship of body, mind and spirit both in health and disease.
+Therefore, it is not for relaxation nor should it be assimilated as a SPA service !

 Osteopathic practitioners use a wide variety of therapeutic manual techniques.
 Properly combined they improve/correct your physiological function and/or support the stability of your body’s equilibrium which has been altered by somatic (body framework) dysfunction (I.e. skeletal, arthrodial and myofascial structures; and related vascular, lymphatic, and neural elements.)